This article was reviewed and updated on July 20, 2020.

 Government loans for veterans

-The first place to look in your search for business loans for veterans is the entrepreneur portal on the Veteran’s Administration (VA) website.
+One place to start your search for business loans for veterans is the entrepreneur portal on the Veteran’s Administration (VA) website.
 These programs are managed by the Small Business Administration (SBA) through the Office of Veteran’s Business Development (OVBD).

 At various periods of time the government has offered breaks on fees for certain SBA-guaranteed small business loans for veterans.
 And it also offered a veteran business loan in the past.
 Authorization for these programs has fluctuated over the years.